brmcdoug/open-source-labbing/lesson-3/screenshare.md

 #### verify 3.2
 ```
-more logs/labbing.logs
+more logs/labbing.log
-containerlab inspect -a
+clab inspect -a
 brctl show

 docker exec -it clab-ext-frr-4 bash